Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 use the ".rpx" file format.
 This is the native file format for executable files on the console and offers the possibility to use the system libraries directly.
-All homebrew applications that require a deeper manipulation of the system (such a replacing system functions) can be implemented as plugins for the Wii U Plugin System.
+All homebrew applications that require a deeper manipulation of the system (such as replacing system functions) can be implemented as plugins for the Wii U Plugin System.

 In the existing solutions, the ".rpx" files were executed by